- Docs Home

 - Both the format of

-and the potential execution plans in TiDB differ substaintially from MySQL. - TiDB does not support the
+EXPLAINand the potential execution plans in TiDB differ substaintially from MySQL. - TiDB does not support the

 EXPLAIN FOR CONNECTION

-is used to get the execution plan of the currently executed SQL query or the last executed SQL query in a connection.
-The output format is the same as that of EXPLAIN
+EXPLAIN FOR CONNECTION is used to get the execution plan of the currently executed SQL query or the last executed SQL query in a connection.
+The output format is the same as that of EXPLAIN.
+However, the implementation of EXPLAIN FOR CONNECTION in TiDB is different from that in MySQL.
+Their differences (apart from the output format) are listed as follows:

 - MySQL returns the query plan that is being executing, while TiDB returns the last executed query plan.